figment-networks/figment-apis-demo-app/tutorial.md

 To get started, open the files `pages/index.js` and `pages/api/delegateFlow.js` in your code editor.

 You will need to complete the code in these files.
-Do so by uncommenting fetch requests and fixing relevant lines, then saving the files to continue to the next step of the tutorial.
+Do so by uncommenting fetch requests and fixing relevant lines of code as instructed, then saving the files before continuing to the next step of the tutorial.

 In `pages/index.js`, we've provided an input for the amount and a "STAKE" button.
 When the user wants to stake, they can input a number of tokens and click the button to initiate the staking process.